hangxiaotian/CEEF/README.md

 # CEEF
 This package contains the MATLAB code which is associated with the following paper:

-Xiaoning Liu, Hui Li, Ce Zhu* "Joint Contrast Enhancement and Exposure Fusion for Real-World Image Dehazing".
+Xiaoning Liu, Hui Li*, Ce Zhu "Joint Contrast Enhancement and Exposure Fusion for Real-World Image Dehazing".
 This manuscript submitted to IEEE Transactions on Multimedia, Dec.
 2020